-Secondary Language Arts I 0.5 unit
+Secondary Language Arts I

 This course addresses the social, cultural, and institutional functions of English studies within the curriculum of secondary schools.
 The focus of the course is the development of curriculum practices that effectively and critically engages teachers in all dimensions of English studies: orality; drama; literacy/language/literature; writing and media/popular culture.